soch7188/smartone_hackathon_2018_bunpo/nlu.md

 - you're very hungry
 - you might be hungry
 - you're really hungry

-## intent:marry
-- let's get married
-- would you like to marry me
-- marry me
-- I love you marry me
-- marry me please
-- we should marry
-- I want to marry you
-- you are my wife
-- be my husband

 ## intent:friend
 - I want to have a friend like you